robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 --------------------------------------

-If the provided built-in features to modify test data before execution are not enough, Robot Framework 2.9 and newer provide a possible to do custom modifications programmatically.
+If the provided built-in features to modify test data before execution are not enough, Robot Framework 2.9 and newer makes it possible to do custom modifications programmatically.
 This is accomplished by creating a so called *pre-run modifier* and activating it using the :option:`--prerunmodifier` option.